WDCooper/WDCooper/README.md

 # About Me

-For now, I'm primarily just a hobbyist developer.
+For now, I'm primarily just a newbie programmer for fun.
 Though I am slowly working toward pivotting into a new career in software development, as I try to finish up my bachelor's degree.

 My Github is pretty empty right now, because I just made an account recently.
 I plan on eventually putting some of my code into some repositories here on Github.